JuliaStrings/StringEncodings.jl/README.md

 [![Julia 0.5 Status](http://pkg.julialang.org/badges/StringEncodings_0.5.svg)](http://pkg.julialang.org/?pkg=StringEncodings&ver=0.5)
 [![Julia 0.6 Status](http://pkg.julialang.org/badges/StringEncodings_0.6.svg)](http://pkg.julialang.org/?pkg=StringEncodings&ver=0.6)

 This Julia package provides support for decoding and encoding texts between multiple character encodings.
-It it currently based on the iconv interface, and supports all major platforms (on Windows, it uses the native OS API via [win_iconv](https://github.com/win-iconv/win-iconv/)).
+It is currently based on the iconv interface, and supports all major platforms (on Windows, it uses the native OS API via [win_iconv](https://github.com/win-iconv/win-iconv/)).
 In the future, native Julia support for major encodings will be added.

 ## Encoding and Decoding Strings
 *Encoding* a refers to the process of converting a string (of any `AbstractString` type) to a sequence of bytes represented as a `Vector{UInt8}`. *Decoding* refers to the inverse process.